sjbiaga/pisc/akka/README.md

 There are two phases to the optimizer.
-Phase 1 is due to the fact that the generator issues an extra method for each agent invocation: in some cases - when the invocation is not preceded by prefixes - the call to this extra method can be replaced with the invocation (the direct call to the agent), and the method removed.
-Phase 2 succeeds phase 1, and is based on the fact that the code is generated uniformly whether or not an expression is part of a summation; indifferently, the receive blocks `fold` an optional atomic boolean: this must not be the case except when the methods are actually invoked as part of a summation.
+Phase 1 is due to the fact that the generator issues an extra method for each agent invocation: in some cases - when the invocation is not preceded by prefixes - the call to this extra method can be replaced with the invocation (the direct call to the agent), and this method removed.
+Phase 2 succeeds phase 1, and is based on the fact that the code is alas generated uniformly whether an expression is part of a summation or not; indifferently, the receive block `fold`s an optional atomic boolean: this must not be the case except when the methods are actually invoked as part of a summation.
 Particularly for "cases sum", these methods which are invoked as part of a summation do not themselves `fold` an atomic boolean, they simply